next-juanantoniogomez/beeva-best-practices/backend/rest/README.md

 Theses are the main rules about this specification

 * A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

+* Once a versioned package has been released, the contents of that version MUST NOT be modified.
+Any modifications MUST be released as a new version.

 * Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.